-Sum calculates and prints a 16-bit checksum for the named file, and also prints the number of blocks in the file.
-It is typically used to look for bad spots, or to validate a file communicated over some transmission line.
+Sum calculates and prints a 16-bit checksum for the named file.
+It also prints the number of blocks in the file.
+Use sum to look for bad spots or to validate a file communicated over some transmission line.

 wc(1)